gurjindertoor/HRG-Starter-Project/README.md

 ---

+### Backlog
+1. Add Ohm's Law
+2. Add how to determine battery requirements

+---

 ## Project Overview

 The project is broken into phases, starting with the basics and gradually advancing as you explore and research.
 In Phase 1, you'll assemble a functional robot.
 Then, through research and experimentation in Phase 2, you'll decide how to enhance it with new features and components implemented in Phase 3!